garex/puppet-module-iptables/README.md

 can try to play with rule's names, but it looks awful.

 For this case we have plus & minus params.
 So by default all rules have 0 weight.
-If you want to put rule ni front -- use "plus".
-If you want to make always last -- use minus:
+If you want to put rule in front -- use *plus*.
+If you want to make always last -- use *minus*:

 ```ruby
 iptables::rule {